-In its bet of making communication a professional thing, which have been the keys of LLORENTE & CUENCA model in its 20 first years?
+In its wager on making communications a business necessity, what have the keys for LLORENTE & CUENCA’s model been over its 20 first years?

-“We may have started without a strategic vision, but rather taking advantage of those business opportunities we could find in those markets that were possibly more immature in the region, and later we decided we had to be the number one player, and we took on the bigger and more mature markets.”
+“We may have started without a strategic vision, taking advantage of business opportunities we could find in the region’s less-mature markets, but we later decided we had to be the number one player and began to take on the bigger and more mature markets as well.”